GitDano007/GoodReadMeGenerator2/README.md

 * [Tests](#Tests)
 * [Questions](#Questions)

 ## Installation
-install Node
+asdf

 ## Usage
-Install inquirer and fs
+asf

 ## Licenses
-This application is covered under MIT License.
+This application is covered under BSD 3-Clause 'New' or 'Revised' License.

 ## Contributing
-myself
+asdf

 ## Tests
-manual testing
+sadf

 ## Questions
-For any further questions, feel free to contact me on GitHub at http://github.com/GITDAN or send me an email at: dan@yahoo.com.
+For any further questions, feel free to contact me on GitHub at http://github.com/asdf or send me an email at: asf.